system-zero/system-zero/README.md

 allows a system to be further evolved and developed, by the human's realization of how a system works underlying.
 Also by exposing the description, what it is actually being exposed it is the intention.
-And by breaking down the pieces and the their intentions, the human's mind flow procedure (sooner or later, and if there is a desire) will visualize the big picture as a sudden light.
+And by breaking down the pieces and their intentions, the human's mind flow procedure (sooner or later, and if there is a desire, will visualize the big picture as a sudden light.

 This exact realization usually reveals the way to the implementation, either as a new code or by modifying the existing.